flutter/packages/script/tool/README.md

 ## Getting Started

-In flutter/plugins, the tool is run from source.
-In flutter/packages, the [published version](https://pub.dev/packages/flutter_plugin_tools) is used instead.
-(It is marked as Discontinued since it is no longer maintained as a general-purpose tool, but updates are still published for use in flutter/packages.)
+In flutter/packages, the tool is run from source.
+In flutter/plugins, the [published version](https://pub.dev/packages/flutter_plugin_tools) is used instead.

 The commands in tools require the Flutter-bundled version of Dart to be the first `dart` loaded in the path.